qua-platform/qua-libs/Quantum-Control-Applications-QuAM/Superconducting/quam_libs/experiments/two_qubit_xeb/README.md

 two_qubit_gate = QUAGate("cz", two_qubit_gate_macro)

 ```
 - `qubit_pairs`: the qubit pairs involved in the experiment.
 They should match the qubit pairs defined in the QuAM.
-Note that the script can handle only one qubit pair for now and should therefore be given as `[quam_libs.components.TransmonPair]`.
-We will extend this to other platforms in the future
+Note that the script can handle only qubit pairs that are Transmons for now and should therefore be given as `[quam_libs.components.TransmonPair]`.
+We will extend this to other platforms in the future.
 - `readout_pulse_name`: the name of the readout pulse that will be used to measure the qubits.
-The name should match the name of the operation defined in the QuAM/configuration for implementing the readout pulse.
+The name should match the name of the operation defined in the QuAM/configuration for implementing the readout pulse for each qubit.
 Additional parameters are available in the config such as:
 - `reset_method`: the method used to reset the qubits.
 The user can choose between `"active"` (active reset) and `"cooldown"` (passive reset).
 - `reset_kwargs`: the arguments for the reset method.
 The user can provide a dictionary of the form `{"cooldown_time": 1000, "max_tries": 1, "pi_pulse":"x180"}`.
 The first key corresponds to the cooldown time in ns (used if `reset_method` is `"cooldown"`, the second key corresponds to the maximum number of tries before the reset is considered done (used when `reset_method` is `"active"`, and the third key corresponds to the pulse used for the reset (a $\pi$ rotation around the X axis).
 Note that in the case of an active reset, the threshold is automatically retrieved from the QuAM configuration file (through the `ReadoutPulse`).